 Look for a deodorant that’s easy to use – not one that requires an engineer to figure out its inner workings.
 Stick applicators and sprays are typically easiest, but a lot of folks are comfortable with using their fingers to apply deodorant creams.

-6. It doesn’t irritate your skin
+6. It shouldn’t irritate your skin

 Rashes are more common in deodorants with harsh ingredients, such as chemicals, but some people are allergic to natural ingredients like baking soda and essential oils.
 Again, read the label carefully.
-The good news is that certain natural deodorants work well on sensitive skin and include ingredients such as clay instead of baking soda.
+The good news is that certain natural deodorants work well on sensitive skin and include ingredients such as clay, instead of baking soda.

 7. Fragrance or no fragrance?

-Many natural deodorants are fragrance-free, meaning that they shouldn’t have much scent at all (if any).
-But natural ingredients may provide their own scent, which is fine if they aren’t overpowering -which they almost never are.
+Many natural deodorants are fragrance-free, meaning that they shouldn’t have much scent at all (if any), but natural ingredients may provide their own scent, which is fine if they aren’t overpowering – which they almost never are.

 8. They don’t stain

-There’s nothing quite like the look of white streaks on your shirt that were left behind by your deodorant.
-And we don’t mean that positively.
+There’s nothing quite like the look of white streaks on your shirt that were left behind by your deodorant – and we don’t mean that positively.
 Choose deodorants that don’t stain.

 9. They dry quickly

 Some deodorants cause stains because they don’t dry quickly.
-Slow-drying deodorants not only rub off on your clothing but are often uncomfortable, as well.
+Slow-drying deodorants not only rub off on your clothing but often are uncomfortable, as well.